danicat/pacgo/step01/README.md

 Now let's break it down and see what's going on.

-Please note that you need import both the `os` and `bufio` packages as shown below:
+Please note that you need to import both the `os` and `bufio` packages as shown below:

 ```go
 import "os"